Ceschi

-Julio Francisco Ramos (born July 24, 1981), better known as Ceschi Ramos, or simply as Ceschi (/'tʃɛski/ CHESS-kee), is an American hip hop musician based in New Haven, Connecticut.
+Julio Francisco Ramos (born July 24, 1981), better known as Ceschi Ramos, or simply as Ceschi (/'tʃɛski/ CHESS-kee), is an American rapper from New Haven, Connecticut.
 He is a co-founder of Fake Four Inc. He won the Connecticut Music Awards for Best Hip Hop in 2014.

 Life and career

 Ceschi released his first solo album, Fake Flowers, in 2004.
 They Hate Francisco False followed in 2006.

 In 2008, Ceschi and his brother David Ramos founded the record label Fake Four Inc.

 In 2010, Ceschi was arrested and pleaded guilty to a 100-pound marijuana shipment that he accepted at the home of his grandfather in New Haven.

 Ceschi released The One Man Band Broke Up, a collaborative album with German producer DJ Scientist, in July 2010.
 It was described by Tiny Mix Tapes as "music for the saddest party in recorded human history."

 In 2014, Ceschi won the Connecticut Music Awards for Best Hip Hop.
 He released Broken Bone Ballads, a collaborative album with Canadian producer Factor Chandelier, in April 2015.
 In 2019, Jahan Nostra and Ceschi won Best Music Video at the Hip Hop Film Festival for their video “El Chapo.”